This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about a colectomy?

 A colectomy is surgery to remove part or all of your colon.
-The colon, or large intestine, is the long tube that connects your intestines with your anus.

 How do I prepare for surgery?